nhuang37/academic-kickstart/content/authors/admin/_index.md

   url: "https://engineering.jhu.edu/ams/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student at Johns Hopkins University.
+bio: I am a PhD candidate at Johns Hopkins University.
 I enjoy telling stories with visualizations and using data science for social good.

 interests:
 - Representation Learning